 The panelists brought interesting career paths to their current positions.
 Two of the five started out wanting to be architects; one started in the military; and another started in biology, studying air-breathing fish in the Amazon.

 We discussed the business climate today and the fact that the undefined future of healthcare does create uncertainty in the marketplace.
 In particular, the way in which procedures are reimbursed by insurers can have great influence on the viability of new innovations.
-Clearly there is pressure to reduce costs and to be more conscious of the real value to the patient, so new technology by itself is not necessarily a predictor of success.
+Clearly, there is pressure to reduce costs and to be conscious of the real value to patients, so new technology by itself is not necessarily a predictor of success.

 One question that came up was about a frequently faced situation in which a woman's idea is not "heard" in a meeting but is later credited to a man who has essentially repeated the idea in the same meeting.
 One of the panelists' clever suggestions included using humor to reassert your original ownership.

 The industry also expects to see pharmaceutical solutions that work more precisely with the individual chemistry, metabolism, and genetic makeup of patients.
-Homing in on advanced genetic procedures, we can now eradicate some cancers by training blood cells through reverse DNA to attack specific bio-markers.
+Homing in on advanced genetic procedures, we can now eradicate some cancers by training blood cells through reverse DNA to attack specific biomarkers.
 And, we are starting to see genes present in people who live to ripe old ages that may be the key to extending the population's life expectancy.
 These are exciting times indeed.

 Andrew Celentano>strong> is a senior innovation manager at Sagentia, a UK-based company that helps clients accelerate their product development and penetrate new markets.
 Andrew's role is to help identify projects with promising new technologies and map Sagentia's resources to make them viable and reliable.
 His focus is in the medical space with diagnostics and surgical devices specifically.
 Sagentia is leading the charge with innovations in robotics, DNA-based diagnostics, haptics, intra-operative augmented reality, and tissue detection.